akramkhan-in/youtube-dl-cron/README.md

 # youtube-dl-cron

 ## Note
-This repository will be moving to GitLab under the same user name.
+This repo is currently in the process of moving to GitLab and can be found at: [konomikitten/youtube-dl-cron](https://gitlab.com/konomikitten/youtube-dl-cron).

 ## Description
 youtube-dl-cron is a cron script that automatically updates youtube-dl when a new version is released.